 These 12 areas have been grouped under the four categories of responsibility, community, mastery, and generosity.
 These categories have been adapted from The Circle of Courage®, which is a model of positive youth development first described in the book Reclaiming Youth at Risk, co-authored by Larry Brendtro, Martin Brokenleg, and Steve Van Bockern.

 The bucket image remains the key element that shapes the 12 Buckets program and it represents the underlying philosophy that fullness in life comes when you pour yourself out for others.

-Each module we build with you and the student will emphasise one of the buckets from each of the four categories.
+Each journey board we build with you and the student will emphasise one of the buckets from each of the four categories.